v1kko/daetools/trunk/daetools-package/daetools/docs/getting_daetools.rst

 * Enthought Canopy (former EPD) `<https://www.enthought.com/products/canopy>`_

-By hand
-########
+Use the system's Python
+///////////////////////
-The default python version usually does not work well.
-Therefore, it is better to install a custom python.
+The system's python version usually does not work well (therefore, install a custom python).
 First, install the mandatory packages: python 2.7, numpy, scipy, matplotlib and pyqt4.
 As a starting point the following links can be used:

 * Python: `<https://www.python.org/ftp/python/2.7.9/python-2.7.9-macosx10.6.pkg>`_